-- A. Inlet pipes of stormwater ponds shall be extended to the pond normal water level whenever possible. - B. Outfalls with velocities greater than 4 fps into channels requires energy dissipation or stilling basins. - C. Outfalls with velocities of less than 4 fps generally do not require energy dissipaters or stilling basins, but will require riprap protection. - D. In the case of discharge to channels, riprap shall be provided on all outlets to an adequate depth below the channel grade and to a height above the outfall or channel bottom.
-Riprap shall be placed over a suitably graded filter material with filter fabric to ensure that soil particles do not migrate through the riprap and reduce its stability.
+- A. Inlet pipes of stormwater pondbasins shall be extended to the pondbasin normal water level whenever possible. - B. Outfalls with velocities greater than 4 fps into channels requires energy dissipation or stilling basins. - C. Outfalls with velocities of less than 4 fps generally do not require energy dissipaters or stilling basins, but will require riprap protection. - D.C.
+In the case of discharge to channels from pipes, riprap shall be provided on all pipe outlets per current MnDOT Standard Specifications for Construction and Riprap at Outlets Standard Plates to an adequate depth below the channel grade and to a height above the outfall or channel bottom.
+Riprap shall be placed over a suitably graded filter material with or filter fabric to ensure that soil particles do not migrate through the riprap and reduce its stability.
 Riprap shall be placed to a thickness at least 2 times the mean rock diameter to ensure that it will not be undermined or rendered ineffective by displacement.
-If riprap is used as protection for overland drainage routes, grouting may be recommended.
+If riprap is used as protection for overland drainage routes, grouting may be recommended. - E. Discharge velocity into a pond at the outlet elevation shall be 6 fps or less.
+Riprap protection, or other appropriate energy dissipation practice, is required at all inlet pipes into ponds from the NWL to the pond bottom. - F. Where outlet velocities to pends exceed 6 fps, the design should be based on the unique site conditions present.

-- E. Discharge velocity into a pond at the outlet elevation shall be 6 fps or less.
-Riprap protection, or other appropriate energy dissipation practice, is required at all inlet pipes into ponds from the NWL to the pond bottom. - F. Where outlet velocities to ponds exceed 6 fps, the design should be based on the unique site conditions present.
 Submergence of the outlet or installation of a stilling basin approved by the City is required when erosive outlet velocities are experienced. - G. Submerged outlet pipes from ponds are not allowed.

-Subd.
-17. Limitations and Restrictions for Permanent Stormwater Management: The City may limit or restrict the construction of permanent management facilities based on the following criteria.
+construction of permanent management facilities based on the following criteria.